ppy/osu-wiki/news/2025/2025-07-20-osu-taiko-mapping-world-cup-2025-registrations.md

 If you have issues with submitting your registration through the form, please send [ikin5050](https://osu.ppy.sh/community/chat?sendto=4007649) or [Yasuho](https://osu.ppy.sh/community/chat?sendto=8458835) a message and they will sort things out for you.

-After registrations close, the [organisation team](/wiki/Contests/TMWC/2024#organisation) will review all submissions, appoint captains of each country, and provide them a list of potential teammates to organize.
+After registrations close, the [organisation team](/wiki/Contests/TMWC/2024#organisation) will review all submissions, appoint captains of each country, and provide them a list of potential teammates to organise.
 If this person does not want to be captain, a replacement will be selected.
 If more than 6 people sign up for a single country, more than one team may participate and a captain will be delegated for each team.

 Do note that it's required for the team captains to be present in the Discord server to keep up with any announcements or changes related to the contest.